-- Setting of two modes to hire a multiSIM services linked to a tariff; a more economic one reducing the mobile data download speed in secondary cards; and another of higher price without such restriction. - Elimination of the service in illimited tariffs. - Some operators provide this service without any restriction.
+- Setting of two modes to hire a multiSIM services linked to a tariff; a more economic one reducing the mobile data download speed in secondary cards; and another of higher price without such restriction. - Some operators provide this service without any restriction. - The presence of offers of illimited data have been found which establish restriction on mobile data consumption limits.
+In one of the case, clarification has been asked to see if these restrictions also affect limited mobile data offers, as such difference is not made clear.